gimelx/3D-model-based-object-detection-in-Augmented-Reality/README.md

-# ARKit-based Application for iOS (Application Name)
+# ARKit-based Application for iOS

 This application is an implementation of 3D model-based object detection using Apple's ARKit.
 It was developed in Xcode and uses object scans generated from the ARScanning App for object detection.